 To cut down the influence of Beijing, the country’s intelligence agencies have flagged 53 Chinese apps as potentially dangerous.
 They have asked citizens to remove the apps from their phones as soon as possible since they are not safe.
 The apps have been found to extract large amounts of private data that might be getting into the hands of the Chinese government.
 Some of the apps on the list include Zoom, TikTok, WeChat, Clash of Kings, UC Browser, etc.

-India imports almost 70 percent of Active Pharmaceutical Ingredients (APIs) from China.
+India imports almost 70 percent of its Active Pharmaceutical Ingredients (APIs) from China.
 APIs are the raw material needed to manufacture drugs.
-Pharma giants from India believe that this is the right time to reduce the country’s Chinese API dependence.
+Pharma giants believe that this is the right time to reduce the country’s Chinese API dependence.
 The solution is not a short-term fix.
 It is a long-term plan, which if implemented correctly, can make the Indian market become competitive and boost the country’s API as well as drug exports.

 The Indian administration has announced plans to develop three mega bulk drug parks in the country.
 The central government is providing financial grants to states interested in housing the drug parks.
 In addition, manufacturers of critical drugs are being provided with financial incentives.
-At present, Indian imports about US$3.5 billion worth of APIs every year from China.
+At present, the country imports about US$3.5 billion worth of APIs every year from China.